SirJonthe/wide/README.md

 ```
 Note: The above code represents four points, where all X values are stored in `x`, all Y values stored in `y`, and all Z values stored in `z`.

 ## Future work
 The goal of the `wide` library is to have all wide types become stand-ins for their serial counterparts.
 Without extending the C++ language itself, the possibility of doing this fully is essentially nil.

 There is also still work that needs to be done with regards to the math library, `wmath.h`, so as to implement most, or all, of the math functions included in the standard C library.

+## Note
+C++26 implements SIMD support in the standard library which shares much of the design approach this library takes (see `std::simd`).
+Theoretically this support will make `wide` obsolete since it will be able to generate more efficient code at a higher degree of certainty.
+Complete and efficient implementation of SIMD support in the STL might take some time to achieve, however.

 ## TODO
 * The math library is still incomplete.